gorandalum/fluent-result/README.md

 #### `Result<T, E>`

-The Result-class may either have a non-null success value or an non-null error value.
+The _Result_ class may either be in the success state with a non-null success value or be in the error state with a non-null error value.

-##### Static factory methods:
+##### Static factory methods

 ###### `success(T value)`